technocrat/census/alter.md

 ## Heartlandia

  Heartlandia could be reconfigured to take in the Upper Mississippi Basin, including Chicago, Minneapolis-St. Paul and Milwaukee and the Michigan Upper Penninsula.
-The northern most portions of Minneapolis and North Dakota might be ceded to Manitoba and Ontario.
+The northern most portions of Minnesota and North Dakota might be ceded to Manitoba and Ontario.
 The Missouri River basin portion of the Dakotas, Montana, Wyoming Colorado, Kansas and Missouri would form a new nation, The Plains.

 ## The Lone Star Republic